SharePoint/sp-dev-docs/docs/schema/data-defining-elements.md

 |**SQLType** <br/> |**Text** <br/> |Determines the underlying SQL data type for the given field.
 Examples are nvarchar(255), memo, integer, float.
 Used to generate the appropriate SQL (CREATE TABLE) for creation of a field of this type.  <br/> |
 |**SQLType2** <br/> |**Text** <br/> |When not blank, gives the type of a secondary column to create for the current field (see URL field type, for example).  <br/> |

-## Display Modes and Display Patterns
+## Display modes and display patterns

 Each of the display modes (**Display**, **Edit**, and **New**) contains a definition of how to render each of the field data types that are supported by SharePoint Foundation.